AdobeDocs/cja-apis/src/pages/endpoints/filters/validate.md

   - Experience Platform
   - API Documentation
   - JavaScript
-title: Validate filters
+title: Validate segments
 description: Check to see if a filter API call is valid.
 ---

-# Validate filters
+# Validate segments

 Data views have different dimensions and metrics available.
-A filter that's valid in one data view might not be valid in another.
+A segment that's valid in one data view might not be valid in another.
 You can use the `filters/validate` endpoint to check and see if a given filter is valid.

 <InlineAlert variant="info" slots="text" />